baileyherbert/utimes/README.md

 });
 ```

-To set all three timestamps to the same value, pass a single millisecond timestamp.
+Set all three timestamps to the same value by passing a single millisecond timestamp.
 Passing `0` will immediately return without making any changes to the file.

 ```ts
 utimes('/path/to/file', 447775200000);